How to “Square up” Paper Rush Seats

 Have you tried using this terrific time and chair-saver, using cable ties to square up a rush seat, Tuesday Tip of the Day, yet?
 Once you do, you’ll love it!

-rush weaving around all four corners
+Paper rush seat weaving around all four corners after "squaring up" the trapezoid seat.

 Rush weaving around all four corners after squaring up

-paper rush chair seat
+Completed paper rush chair seat.

 Completed paper rush chair seat